 The Beatles album Revolver, forever in the shadow of Sgt.
 Pepper’s Lonely Hearts Club Band (or even Abbey Road), remains for me the Beatles’ best creation of recorded music.
-And since the Beatles are the gold standard of popular music, Revolver is therefore the greatest album ever recorded.
+I’ll go further: Revolver is the greatest album ever recorded.
 I have never wavered in that belief.

 Released on August 8, 1966, to critical and commercial acclaim, Revolver hit the top of the Billboard charts for seven weeks and was certified 5x platinum…despite the fact that the band immediately went on tour (their ill-fated last due to John Lennon’s “Jesus” remark) after its release, and didn’t perform a single cut from the album.

 Beatles historian Mark Lewisohn put it masterly: “Revolver…shows the Beatles at the peak of their creativity, welding very strong, economical but lyrically incisive song material with brave studio experimentation…Revolver is a pop masterpiece.”

 Author Robert Rodriguez wrote a book about it: Revolver: How the Beatles Reimagined Rock ‘n’ Roll.
 Among his praises, Rodriguez distinguished Revolver as “the Beatles’ artistic high-water mark” and noted that the album was a supremely collaborative effort, “with the group as a whole fully vested in creating Beatles music.”

 Rolling Stone ranked Revolver number three among its top 500 albums.
 Naturally, Sgt.
 Pepper was number one; the Beach Boys’ Pet Sounds number two.
 Two more Beatles albums–Rubber Soul and the White Album–found their way into Rolling Stone’s top 10.